GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 ### File reading
-This code demonstrates how to retrieve the file path associated with the slot number `0` and print the contents of the file if it exists and has a `.py` extension.
+This code demonstrates how to retrieve the file path associated with the slot number `0` and print the contents of the file, if it exists and has a `.py` extension.
 ```python
 def get_data_paths(do_check: bool = False, check_word: str = '') -> dict:
     # Rest of the function implementation...